Skip to main content

 Most AI chatbots fail at lead qualification because they're built as conversation tools, not decision systems.

-We took a different approach for a 40-person SaaS company that was losing qualified leads to slow response times.
+I took a different approach for a 40-person SaaS company that was losing qualified leads to slow response times.
 The result: 2x more meetings booked, with faster qualification and zero additional headcount.

 The Problem